The Arena Climate Network

 The participants worked in small cross-border groups with the support of a data trainer and a program coordinator.
 They also received training on online safety and security in the context of cross-border investigations and could book a personalised one-on-one consultation with an expert in the field of their research or an OSINT expert.

 At the end of the program, the groups published their investigations and in-depth analysis in various European media .
-A few examples can be found here and will be updated as new work is published.:
+A few examples can be found here:

 The Arena Climate Network also functions as a meeting space, where its members can connect and share expertise and information in order to better collaborate across the borders.